Constrained Diffusion for Protein Design with Hard Structural Constraints: Experiments

-\textbf{Task description.} Given a target PDZ domain and peptide ligand, the goal is to design protein backbones that incorporate the peptide binding motif while maintaining the structural integrity of the PDZ fold.
-This requires satisfying global inter-chain covalent constraints.
-Specifically, the \(\beta\)-strand continuation of the PDZ must align with the peptide O-N covalent linkages.
+\textbf{Task description.} {Given a target PDZ domain and its peptide ligand, the objective is to design an additional domain concatenated to the PDZ that contributes new stabilizing contacts with the peptide.} This requires satisfying global inter-chain constraints.
+Specifically, {because the peptide forms \(\beta\)-sheet-like contacts with the PDZ domain, we aim to create a complementary set of \(\beta\)-sheet-like interactions on the opposite face of the peptide using the engineered concatenated domain}.
 Constraints are enforced to ensure valid bond lengths and angles, while also ensuring local stereochemisty is preserved.
 Success is evaluated by the metrics aforementioned, where global feasibility is defined by ideal bond lengths (\(2.9 \pm 0.2 \) \AA), C=O$\cdots$N angles (\(155 \pm 10^\circ\)), and C$_\alpha$-N$\cdots$O (\(120 \pm 10^\circ\)).